guildxyz/token-xyz-contracts/DEPLOYMENT.md

 - updated their interface
 - (optional) updated FEATURE_VERSION

+Note: some contracts require constructor arguments.
+To specify these, check their corresponding migration files.

 ### Deployment & migration

 To extend the contracts with a new feature contract, deploy it first.